 - Late Payments - Do you have any payments later than 30 days?

 - Your Credit Card Balances - How many accounts?
 How much do you owe on your accounts?

 - Credit Inquiries - How many times have you had your credit checked for a loan?

 These factors are assigned weights based on the formula being used.
 The result is one number.
 FICO scores can be as low as 300 and as high as 800.
 Higher scores are better.
 Most people getting a mortgage loan these days have a score above 620.

 Not just for qualifying

-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-Know your FICO
+Getting your FICO score

-Want to know more about your FICO score?
-Call us at 561-395-4264.
+Curious about your FICO score?
+Give us a call at 561-395-4264.